andres81/Model_of_the_Psyche/README.md

 onto it, that makes it a dynamic system that continuously is monitored by the overseer to check ones status.
 The status within a group is a measure of how important a subject is to the organisation.
 This way the tribe, clan or group has a system in place, to do some bookkeeping on who to keep and who to lose.
+Different dimensions can describe the worthiness of a subject to a social group.
+The perceived worthiness determines the status attributed to that person.
+The higher the status, the more that person is important to the group, and the more incentive there is to keep the person in the group.

 ## Appendix A - Hypothesis of fast Learning